RudiCamilleri/mita/README.md

 3. To create a new business contract instance, call createContract() in TenderLogic with the appropriate parameters, whose description is outlined in the addContract() function in TenderData
 4. Then, the client is to call payGuarantee() with a transfer of the Ether required by the contract
 5. Then, the owner can call createOrder() to create an order. createOrder() cannot be called unless the client has paid the performance guarantee
-6. When any servers arrive and are accepted, the owner calls markServersDelivered() and specifies how many small, medium and large servers have arrived
+6. When any servers arrive and are accepted, the owner calls markServersDelivered() and specifies how many small, medium and large servers have arrived for a particular order

 ##### Configurable Parameters